-- □ The chassis alternator charging system supplies power to the house battery when the engine is running and the alternator regulator allows a charge (depending on SOC of the battery, temperature, etc.). - □ When the power cord is plugged into 120-volt shore power, the converter/charger functions as a battery charger and will automatically charge the house battery when required. - □ Power from the solar panels also run through the converter/charger to function as a battery charger/maintainer when required.
+The chassis alternator charging system supplies power to the house battery when the engine is running and the alternator regulator allows a charge (depending on SOC of the battery, temperature, etc.).
+When the movement is alwayed into 120 years above movement the conventor/shares

+When the power cord is plugged into 120-volt shore power, the converter/charger functions as a battery charger and will automatically charge the house battery when required.

+Power from the solar panels also run through the converter/charger to function as a battery charger/maintainer when required.

-- □ Do not store anything inside the battery compartment(s) or near the batteries that could touch the battery or battery cable terminals.
-Contact with the battery or battery cable terminals could cause an electrical short circuit, discharge the batteries, or start an electrical fire. - □ Remove metal jewelry and always wear eye protection when working around batteries. - □ Make sure the inverter/charger is turned "off" before disconnecting the negative battery cable from the battery bank.
-Keep the batteries out of the reach of children.
+Do not store anything inside the battery compartment(s) or near the batteries that could touch the battery or battery cable terminals.
+Contact with the battery or battery cable terminals could cause an electrical short circuit, discharge the batteries, or start an electrical fire. П Remove metal jewelry and always wear eye protection when working